Thol Lake Bird Sanctuary: A Complete Bird Watching Guide

 We always try and include bird sanctuaries in our itinerary since Rafiq is a certified ornithologist and bird lover.
-During our present trip to Ahmedabad, we decided to visit Thol Lake Bird Sanctuary since we had already seen the Nalsarovar Bird Sanctuary on our earlier trip.
+During this trip to Ahmedabad, we decided to visit Thol Lake Bird Sanctuary since we hadn’t explored it on our earlier trips to the city.
+The Nalsarovar Bird Sanctuary is also close to Ahmedabad but we had visited it on our earlier trip.
 The Thol Lake is an artificial lake 27 kilometres from Ahmedabad in Mehsana District.
 It was built in 1912 by the Gaikwad rulers to serve as a water reservoir when rainfall failed.
 The lake has been home to both resident and migrant birds.

 It is 7:30 am as we head to the lake en route picking up my fellow artist friend Dipali.
 She is my daughter’s age, and I am glad she has joined us since our children are away at university.
 We enter the lake premises and purchase entry tickets.
 A signage with the words Thol written on a slope surrounded by green grass welcomes us.
 We climb up the slope, see the lake with several water birds, and hear bird calls.
 We walk towards a watch tower and get a good aerial view of the lake and the surrounding trees.
 A Laughing Dove is perched on a tree; Black Cormorants are flying, while a Black Drongo with its long, bifid tail stares around.